 Standard of Care is the level of care at which the average, prudent medical provider or health care entity in a community would practice; it is how similar practitioners and facilities would have managed the patient’s care under similar circumstances.
 Yet, this definition leaves much to interpretation.
 Who is an “average, prudent provider”?
 How is “community” defined?
 What is a “similar circumstance”?

 Also, the correct level of care or treatment varies among medical providers, and because of rapid innovation, it changes over time.
 Experienced healthcare-based criminal law defense attorneys must be able to understand the law that applies in addition to understanding how the medical industry operates and how medical care is delivered to patients.
 Traditional criminal defense attorneys, meanwhile, may not possess the knowledge and experience required to drill down to the root of the allegations and to explain the intention of the health care provider.

 Many times, the delivery of health care is a collective effort on behalf of several, if not many, providers.
 Some medical services require a prescription or referral from another medical provider in order to show medical necessity.
-During health care fraud investigations, federal agents can probe in o the different levels and layers of a patient’s care, and it is possible that criminal charges can be waged against several individual medical providers during the same investigation.
+During health care fraud investigations, federal agents can probe into the different levels and layers of a patient’s care, and it is possible that criminal charges can be waged against several individual medical providers during the same investigation.